 ULM’s Master of Occupational Therapy Program has been granted a Status of Accreditation with the next onsite visit scheduled in 2019/2020 by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-A final accreditation decision is scheduled to be made by ACOTE in April 2015 after an initial accreditation visit is conducted.
 ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.

 Occupational Therapy is a health profession which evaluates and treats people with developmental, social, emotional, or physical problems and helps these individuals develop the skills to overcome the challenges of a disability.